 b.
 A maximum of 10 minutes is allotted.
 If there is more than one speaker, then each speaker shall present different information and the maximum time shall not be exceeded.

 3. Public Hearing - Under legislation, Council must provide an opportunity for those who believe that their interest in property is affected by a proposed Zoning or Official Community Plan amendment shall be afforded a reasonable opportunity to be heard or to present written submissions.
 Public Hearings are held prior to regular business at a Council meeting.
+Written submissions must be received by 4:00 p.m. on the day of the public hearing.
 Correspondence addressed to Mayor and Council will form part of a public record and may be published in a meeting agenda.
-Public Hearings